 To start using the app, download a pack on a topic you want to learn – a foreign language, mathematics, preparation for your SATs , etc. Once you have downloaded the pack, each time you unlock the phone or open a custom set of apps, Semper will hone your skills by making you, for example, translate a word in a foreign language or solve a small mathematical problem.

 You can further customize Semper by choosing what you want to learn while at home and at work.
 For that you enter your home and work address, and the app will ask you the questions from the right learning pack based on your location.
 Semper is free and offers in-app purchases.

 5. For Customization Geeks: ZUI Locker

 ZUI locker is a beautifully designed app, which practically allows you to build your lock screen by yourself.
 Upon installation you’re immediately taken to the Settings menu, where you will find a dozen features which you can use to build your lock screen in the way you want.

 ZUI Locker features a rich set of styles and wallpapers as well as elegant themes to choose from, so you can make a personalized lock screen of your own.
 The app supports all types of phone security protection (passwords, lock patterns), but of course you can customize even those by replacing digits with images of your choice.

 This highly rated lock screen app also comes with a smart lock and gravity sensor, a smarter notification feature, quick launch of most frequently used apps as well as music control, all right at the lock screen.
 ZUI Locker is free and offers in-app purchases.

-Editor’s note: This guest post is written for Hongkiat.com by Victoria Ivey.
+(This guest post is written by Victoria Ivey for Hongkiat.com.
 Victoria is a tech enthusiast and writer.
-Her latest passions are emerging technology, robotics and artificial intelligence.
-You can find her on LinkedIn.
+Her latest passions are emerging technology, robotics, and artificial intelligence.
+You can find Victoria on LinkedIn.)